hazelcast/hazelcast-nodejs-client/README.md

 };
 ```

-IdentifiedDataSerializable uses `getClassId()` and `getFactoryId()` to reconstitute the object.
-To complete the implementation `IdentifiedDataSerializableFactory` should also be implemented and registered into `SerializationConfig` which can be accessed from `Config.serializationConfig`.
-The factory's responsibility is to return an instance of the right `IdentifiedDataSerializable` object, given the class id.
+The `IdentifiedDataSerializable` interface uses `getClassId()` and `getFactoryId()` to reconstitute the object.
+To complete the implementation, `IdentifiedDataSerializableFactory` should also be implemented and registered into `SerializationConfig` which can be accessed from `Config.serializationConfig`.
+The factory's responsibility is to return an instance of the right `IdentifiedDataSerializable` object, given the `classId`.

-A sample `IdentifiedDataSerializableFactory` could be implemented as following:
+A sample `IdentifiedDataSerializableFactory` could be implemented as follows:

 ```javascript
 function MyIdentifiedFactory() {